Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/shell.sh.md

 }
 ```

-### Buffer pipe data before forwarding
+### Buffer pipe data
+- Stores the data from pipe into a temporary file and then prints out the file
+- Typical usage is to wait for all the data to arrive and process it in one go
-- Different from sponge in that the data is buffered in a file, whereas sponge buffers it in memory
+- Different from the standard Linux utility `sponge` in that the data is buffered in a file, whereas sponge buffers it in memory
-- Takes an optional filename argument to which to write data after buffering.
-Redirecting to the file `tmp > myfile.txt` would not work
+- Takes an optional filename argument to which to write data after buffering

->Usage: cat myfile.txt | grep -v something | tmp myfile.txt
+>**Usage**: cat myfile.txt | grep -v something | tmp myfile.txt

 ```shell
 TMP_BUFFER_FILE=/tmp/`files-random-name`